Lucien Conein: Military career

 In 1944 he was ordered to help the French Resistance during the Allied landings in Normandy.
 He worked with the Jedburghs, a group directed by the OSS and the British Special Operations Executive.

 It was then that Conein began working and living with the Corsican mafia, then called Corsican Brotherhood, an ally of the Resistance.
+They called him "Luigi," a nickname that stuck.
 He was quoted:

 When the Sicilians put out a contract, it's usually limited to the continental United States, or maybe Canada or Mexico.
 But with the Corsicans, it's international.
 They'll go anywhere.
 There's an old Corsican proverb: 'If you want revenge and you act within 20 years, you're acting in haste.'